romanz/trezor-agent/README.md

 	2017-09-19 00:15:30,946 INFO         Please enter the 3 digit challenge code on OnlyKey (and press ENTER if necessary)
 	2 1 4

-*Enter the challenge code on OnlyKey*
+*Enter the shown challenge code on OnlyKey, 2-1-4*